Eight1911/html-replace/README.md

 # HTML Search and Replace

 This is a script for searching and replacing texts in html files while preserving element specifications.
-There is no internal parser, so its a bit rough on the edges.
+There is no internal parser, so it's a bit rough on the edges.
 But it's tiny and has no dependencies.
 Implemeted using a heap to map between indices of the extracted text and indices of the same text in the html string.

 For example
 ```js